hichamtaha101/mongo-cli-scripts/README.md

 #### Example CLI Snippet:

-`ssh_ec2 -i chatso-dev`
+`ssh_ec2 -i project-dev`

-This will connect to the chatso dev ec2 instance on aws using the private key found in keys/dev-chatso.pem
+This will connect to the project dev ec2 instance on aws using the private key found in keys/dev-project.pem